? ? ?

 Later, as he neared the age of service, he came to her with worries about his military placement after his graduation.
 He’d been assigned to the capital while his childhood friends had been sent out to the borders.
 He was concerned about their well-being—mostly Gilbert’s, since Gilbert was being sent to the south.
 Werner wanted to accompany him there to [ ] him and reasoned that it would also help his military career.

-“But I’m concerned it would appear that I’m displeased with my current position,” he said.
+“But I’m concerned it would appear that I’m displeased with my current ofer,” he said.
 “I don’t want it to reflect poorly on me or my family.”

 With all of her heart, Shion wished Werner would stay in the capital.
 It was safer there.
 Less of a chance to see conflict.
 But she also wanted him to choose on his own, so she insisted he should do what he wanted.

-(And to this day, Shion still regretted her foolish choice of words.)
+(And to this day, Shion still regretted her foolish choice.)

 Addressing things was even harder with Jericho than with Werner and Cadence combined; because even though Jericho’s feelings and memories bled into her, Shion didn’t quite understand him.
 Hatred and calm co-existed within him.
 Apathy and passion too.
 He was so distant despite always being present.
 A person with both little and extreme attachments.
 A walking paradox.

 And so, she simply reached out to him on the nights when she couldn’t sleep.
 They’d stay up together in silence.
 Sometimes she would fold origami cranes for him using pages of the journal the peacekeepers gave him.
-Eventually, he picked up the habit of sketching his notebook.
+Eventually, he picked up the habit of sketching in his notebook alongside her to kill time.
 However, he would always rip her origami and his drawings up into tiny pieces after they were done.
 She never dared ask why.

 One day, deep into the night, Jericho finally asked, “Theta was bad?”